 If this request is approved, Federal public lands in Unit 26A will be closed to the harvest of moose by non-Federally qualified users from Aug.
 1-Sept.
 30, 2022.
 Only Federally qualified subsistence users-those with a customary and traditional use determination for moose in Unit 26-would be able to harvest moose on Federal public lands in Unit 26A.
 Hunting of moose, by non-Federally qualified users, would still be permitted on State lands in the unit as well as below the mean high water line on many waterways within Federal lands.
-Currently, the State's non-resident season is closed and harvest by non-local residents is Unit 26A is very low, at an average of less than one per year (Table 13).
-Therefore, approving this request would probably not contribute to conserving the Unit 26A moose population.
+Currently, the State's non-resident season is closed and harvest by non-local residents is Unit 26A is very low, at an average of less than one moose per year (Table 13).
+Therefore, approving this request would probably not contribute to conserving the Unit 26A moose population, which, while low, has not experienced drastic declines in recent years.